 Lou joined the first year class at TRU Law in September 2012 having graduated from Queen’s University with a Bachelor of Arts Honors Degree in Human Geography.
 Her commitment to her chosen career path in the legal profession is clearly evident in her academic studies, having been on the Dean’s list for all three years.
 She served as an elected representative on the Society of Law Students Executive, participated in many social activities, co-authored a research paper with Professor Chris Hunt, was selected as a student editor for the Canadian Journal of Comparative & Contemporary Law, and was selected to represent TRU Law in the National Wilson Moot in Toronto this year.

 Law Society of British Columbia Gold Medal: Taylor-Marie Young.
 Taylor-Marie Young was raised in Kamloops, and completed a Bachelor of Journalism and a TESL certificate at TRU.
 After teaching English in Japan, she obtained a Master of Arts in Linguistics from the University of Victoria.
 An active and engaged student and volunteer, she was the external representative of the TRU Society of Law Students (SLS).
 She co-edited the first TRU Law yearbook, participated in the BC Law Moot in Vancouver, worked with faculty on independent research projects and presented an academic paper at a student law conference.
-Taylor-Marie will begin her articles in August at Guild Yule in Vancouver.
+Taylor-Marie began her articles in August at Guild Yule in Vancouver.